Singapore country brief

-In April 2012, former Prime Minister Gillard and Prime Minister Lee agreed that Australia and Singapore would formalise an annual meeting between leaders, either in each other's countries or to be held in the sidelines of international meetings.
+In April 2012, former Prime Minister Gillard and Prime Minister Lee agreed that Australia and Singapore would formalise an annual meeting between leaders, to take place in either Singapore or Australia or to be held in the sidelines of international meetings.

 Singapore-Australia Joint Ministerial Committee

-The Australian and Singaporean Governments have worked closely together to enhance the strong relationship between the two countries.
-The respective Prime Ministers made a Joint Declaration, 'A New Partnership', in January 1996 encompassing cooperation in cultural, economic, political and security matters.
-It also established a biennial Singapore-Australia Joint Ministerial Committee (SAJMC), which is led by foreign ministers and attended by ministers responsible for other areas of bilateral cooperation (usually defence and trade).
-The inaugural SAJMC was held in Canberra in October 1996.
+In October 1996, the inaugural Singapore-Australia Joint Ministerial Committee (SAJMC) was held in Canberra.
+SAJMC is led by foreign ministers and attended by ministers responsible for other areas of bilateral cooperation (usually defence and trade).
 Subsequent SAJMC meetings have been held in Singapore (1999, 2003 and 2009) and Australia (2001, 2005 and 2012).
 The seventh SAJMC was held in Canberra on 10 September 2012 and included Foreign, Defence and Trade Ministers from Australia and Singapore.
-Following the meeting, Ministers issued a Joint Communiqué.

 Defence and security links